StephanStock/SPOG/README.md

  2
  Downloading medium number of models...
   22%|████████████████▍                                                        | 2.44G/11.0G [14:43<28:04, 5.47MB/s]

 ```

-Alternatively, the prepared models can be downloaded from this [Link](https://heibox.uni-heidelberg.de/d/253b8d99e1324fa2b4f5/).
+Alternatively, the prepared models can be downloaded manually from this [Link](https://heibox.uni-heidelberg.de/d/253b8d99e1324fa2b4f5/).
 Without downloading any models this script will not work and raise an exception.

+Note: The models are provided in form of an HDF5 file and compressed with gzip.
+If you want to improve the runtime of SPOG which is I/O limited you could produce an uncompompressed HDF5 File which will be significantly larger but allow faster runtime (about 1.5s per each metallicty steps of the models to be loaded.)

 ### Testing the installation
 To test the functionality of *SPOG* after installing the program run: